audiopixel/pixelmixer/README.md

 ## Roadmap ##

-List of features currently in the works / we could use help with:
+List of features currently in the works / we welcome help with:

-* Shader editor - error messaging and graceful failure refreshing.
+* Shader editor error messaging and graceful failure refreshing.
 * Previz improvements.
 * Full Mesh texture rendering. (in addition to PointClouds)
 * Sprites render masked architectural layer.
 (Nodes emulate lit up surfaces)